The Rev. Shearon Sykes Williams

 Ben and his wife, the Rev. Meredith Lovell Keseley, when not at church, enjoy traveling, exploring good food and wine and chasing after their two young children and beloved dog Luther.

 One of the most rewarding parts of my job is interacting with and assisting parishioners and visitors.
 St. George's is a vibrant and diverse community of believers and it's a blessing to see how many people we reach through ministries, small groups, worship services, discussion forums, and outreach programs.
 Spreading the good news of the gospel through action is a long tradition here at St. George's, one that I'm happy to continue.

 Joel joined the staff at St. George's in 2011 as a Staff Musician.
 He was called to his current position of Parish Administrator in the Fall of 2014.

 A Northern Virginia native (a rarity!), Joel grew up in Falls Church and Fairfax.
 He attended George Mason University, where he graduated with a Bachelor of Arts Degree, Magna Cum Laude, in 2013.
 Joel worked at a variety of churches in music ministry and outreach before accepting his position at St. George's.

 In his free time, Joel enjoys outdoor activities, including skiing, jogging, hiking, kayaking, and surfing.
 He loves the beach, and spends a lot of time in the small beach community of Sandbridge, VA, where he has family.
 He and his wife, Elizabeth, are also avid canners, taking full advantage of seasonal crops to make jams, jellies, and preserves.
-Joel, Elizabeth, and their new daughter, Charlotte, reside in the East Falls Church area of Arlington.

 Office: 703.525.8286 x12